azeez6088/Intelligent-Document-Retrieval-System/README.md

-Here's a sample `README.md` for your **Intelligent Document Retrieval System** using **LangChain** and **Vector Databases**.
-It follows a clean and professional format typical for open-source or internal projects:

----

 # 🧠 Intelligent Document Retrieval System

 **Built with LangChain + Vector Databases**

 ## 🔍 Overview

-The Intelligent Document Retrieval System leverages **LangChain** and **Vector Databases** (e.g., FAISS, Pinecone, Chroma) to provide **semantic search** and **context-aware document querying**.
+The Intelligent Document Retrieval System leverages **LangChain** and **Vector Databases** (FAISS) to provide **semantic search** and **context-aware document querying**.
 This system transforms unstructured documents into embeddings, stores them efficiently, and enables natural language-based retrieval using a large language model (LLM).

 ---